-- specifications specifically for eCommerce, for example the European Payment Services Directive PSD2 or tax duties for international shipments
+- Requirements specifically for e-commerce, for example the European Payment Services Directive PSD2 or tax obligations for cross-border shipping

 - Development of interfaces for merchandise management systems or payment service providers

-- Usability (user-friendliness) in eCommerce, e.g. in the case of shopping cart cancellations
+- Usability (user-friendliness) in e-commerce, for example in the case of shopping cart cancellations

 - Online and content marketing, search engine optimization (SEO) especially for shops

-Your customers will therefore confront you with very different questions as soon as you mention "eCommerce" as a possible service package.
-And if in doubt, they will also hold you liable - make sure you by contract from.
+Your customers will therefore confront you with very different questions as soon as you mention "e-commerce" as a possible service package.
+And in case of doubt, they will also hold you liable - make sure you are contractually protected accordingly.
 Here are a few examples of such questions:

 - Can I connect my POS (Point of Sale) systems to the online shop?
 And how can several warehouses be mapped in the system so that the correct stock level/availability is always displayed online?